ar4210/Data-Analysis/README.md

 # Data-Analysis
 Collection of python and ipynb scripts used for data analysis

+Prerequisites:
+- Your own virtual machine (VM) using the Cortex Clusters in the Zuckerman Institute.
+If you are NOT using your own VM, skip the steps about accessing your remote server.
+- I did this on a 2015 macbook pro.
+Other macbook versions and linux OSes are probably supported.

-IF YOU DO NOT HAVE ANACONDA INSTALLED:
+IF YOU DO NOT HAVE ANACONDA INSTALLED ON YOUR VM:
-  1. Log into ssh server using $ssh <your_uni>@<remote_server>
+  1. Log into your VM using $ssh <your_uni>@<remote_server>
   2. Check if conda is installing by typing in $bash and then $conda list.
 If you are getting an error, it likely means you do not have anaconda installed.
   3. In order to install anaconda on the remote server, navigate to the anaconda website and copy THE LINK for the linux download.
   4. In the ssh shell, enter wget <the_copied_link> and follow the prompts.
   5. Once the set up is complete, you can check if anaconda has installed by typing in $bash followed by $conda list.
 You should see a list of packages installed by anaconda.

   FOR ACCESSING JUPYTER NOTEBOOKS ON YOUR REMOTE SERVER FROM YOUR LOCAL MACHINE:
   0. If on Windows machine, follow tutorial [here](https://itsfoss.com/install-bash-on-windows/) to use linux terminal on Windows.
+I did this on my macbook (and I think any linux OS should be similar), but for Windows you will likely have to adapt each step for your OS / the windows terminal.
   1. While logged into your server, type in the following: $ jupyter notebook --no-browser --port=8080 --NotebookApp.iopub_data_rate_limit=1.0e10
   2. Open a new instance of terminal, i.e. one that is connected to your machine instead of the server, and enter the following: $ ssh -N -f -L localhost:8080:localhost:8080 <your_uni>@<remote_server>
       1. If you receive an error message saying the port is in use, or are otherwise unable to access it, try running $ pgrep ssh and $ killall ssh.
 This will log you out of all ssh entry points and you will have to log back in, but port 8080 should now be open.